OwnZones/efp/README.md

 1. Fork it!
 2. Create your feature branch: `git checkout -b my-new-feature`
+3. Make your additions and write a UnitTest testing it/them.
-3. Commit your changes: `git commit -am 'Add some feature'`
+4. Commit your changes: `git commit -am 'Add some feature'`
-4. Push to the branch: `git push origin my-new-feature`
+5. Push to the branch: `git push origin my-new-feature`
-5. Submit a pull request :D
+6. Submit a pull request :D

 ## History